SashaBoguraev/BenchMARL/README.md

 1. `SCENARIO`: One of "universal", "noise", "memory" or "both", corresponding to the regimen you would like to train your population with.
 This is a REQUIRED keyword.
 2. `ENVIRONMENT`: One of "constant" or "variable", depending on whether you want your enviornment to be constant or changing during training.
 This is a REQUIRED keyword.
 3. `ITERS`: Number representing the number of populations you would like to train seperately.
 This is a REQUIRED keyword.

+*You MUST be within the IdiolectEvo directory to run these commands*

 *If any variable is not specified, your model will train with whatever regimen is stored in the environment variables.*